Analysis - Germany cashes in on euro benefits, for now

 "In the current situation ... the benefits of the euro don't outweigh the downsides but if we manage to address the risks in the short term, our companies are happy to stick with the euro," said Brun-Hagen Hennerkes, head of an association representing internationally-active German family businesses.

 Germany is the currency bloc's economic powerhouse and foots more than a quarter of Europe's bill.
-Of the 440 billion euros (378 billion pounds) in the European Financial Stability Facility, Germany vouches for 211 billion and many Germans worry there could be more demands to come.
+Of the 440 billion euros in the European Financial Stability Facility, Germany vouches for 211 billion and many Germans worry there could be more demands to come.

 COSTS OR BENEFITS?